Advertisement

 Santa Lucia Viewpoint

-Santa Lucia Viewpoint in Alfama
+Santa Luzia Viewpoint in Alfama

 It’s a picturesque maze of cobbled alleys, steps, and small squares that will enchant you.
 With its dense bedrock foundations, it was practically the only neighborhood unaffected by the 1755 earthquake.